sakshipaikra73/satellite-crop-yield-prediction/README.md

-🌾 Satellite-Based Crop Yield Prediction using Sentinel-2 & Deep Learning 📌 Overview
+🌾 Satellite-Based Crop Yield Prediction using Sentinel-2 & Deep Learning

+📌 Overview

 This project implements an end-to-end AI-driven pipeline to predict agricultural crop yield using Sentinel-2 satellite imagery and deep learning.
-The system extracts NDVI-based vegetation features from multispectral satellite data and trains a Convolutional Neural Network (CNN) to accurately predict farm-level crop yield.
+The system extracts NDVI-based vegetation features from multispectral satellite data and trains a Convolutional Neural Network (CNN) to predict farm-level crop yield.

-The solution combines remote sensing, computer vision, and machine learning to support precision agriculture, yield forecasting, and agritech decision-making.
+The solution combines remote sensing, computer vision, and machine learning to support precision agriculture and data-driven agritech decision-making.

 🎯 Problem Statement

-Traditional crop yield estimation relies on manual surveys and historical averages, which are time-consuming, expensive, and often inaccurate.
-This project aims to:

-Automate crop monitoring using satellite imagery
+Traditional crop yield estimation relies on manual surveys and historical averages, which are time-consuming and often inaccurate.
+This project aims to automate crop yield prediction using satellite imagery and deep learning to provide scalable, accurate, and early forecasts.

-Quantify vegetation health using NDVI

-Predict crop yield ahead of harvest using deep learning

-Build a scalable and location-independent solution

 🛰️ Data Source